psarmento/ANIPAR/README.md

 A manual for the usage of the code is included in this folder

+Due to its size, the full line list barber_Mdwarf_final.list cannot be included in this github.
+If you need it for any reason, please request it via email.

 For any questions, please contact the author Pedro Sarmento - pedrotksarmento@gmail.com